 Notes

-How to prepare fresh lemongrass.
-When preparing lemongrass, only use the middle part of the stalk where the flavour is (the green part).
+How to prepare fresh lemongrass: When preparing lemongrass, only use the middle part of the stalk where the flavour is (the green part).
 Discard about 1 inch from the bottom and two inches from the top (there's no flavour in these parts).

-The texture of lemongrass chicken.
-The lemongrass gives the chicken a crunchy texture.
+The texture of lemongrass chicken: The lemongrass gives the chicken a crunchy texture.
 If you don't like this texture, you can use a combination of fresh lemongrass and lemongrass powder, or substitute with powder completely.
 To get it super fine, pour the entire marinade into a blender and pulse until smooth.

-- Prep Time: 10 minutes (+ 1 hour wait time)
+- Prep Time: 10 minutes

 - Cook Time: 15 minutes